 6. Workforce planning

-An LMS with workforce planning capabilities can automate most of the grease work, like:
+An LMS with organisational development capabilities can automate most of the grease work, like:

 - Determining the number of new employees that need to be hired in different roles and departments.